 Be nice.
 Or else.

-Richmond, VA Designer and developer Joined about 1 year ago
+Richmond, VA Designer and developer Joined over 1 year ago

 I published a pretty thorough list of design podcasts a couple months ago.